-As for the operational risk that may be exposed by the users, DDRJ's Operating Rules and Operating Procedures clearly set out the circumstances under which the users may be denied access to DDRJ's trade repository services or may be penalized by way of termination, suspension, levying a fine, etc., for their actions.
+To incentivize users to manage and contain operational risk, DDRJ's Operating Rules and Operating Procedures clearly set out the circumstances under which the users may be denied access to DDRJ's trade repository services or may be penalized by way of termination, suspension, levying a fine, etc., for their actions.
 Such circumstances include the cases where a User breaches the User Agreement, the Operating Rules, or the Operating Procedures, when a User neglects or refuses to comply with legitimate direction or request by DDRJ, and when a User causes material or adverse effect on the operation of DDRJ's system due to its operational error or delay.
+There is thus an implicit incentive for the users to manage the risks they pose to DDRJ; any risk that impacts the ability of DDRJ to provide mandated reporting to the regulator would negatively impact the users, as their reporting obligations could not be facilitated by DDRJ, the only trade repository in Japan.

-As the designated trade repository in Japan, DDRJ facilitates regulatory mandated preparing, storing, and reporting the trade information to enable regulatory oversight of the OTC Derivatives Market.
+As the designated trade repository in Japan, DDRJ facilitates regulatory mandated collecting, preparing, storing, and reporting the trade information to enable regulatory oversight of the OTC Derivatives Market.

-Users are provided with a significant amount of information, and incentives, to enable them to monitor and manage the risks they pose to DDRJ.
-By provision of trade repository services that facilitate regulatory-mandated preparing, storing, and reporting of the trade information under the relevant Japanese rules and regulations, DDRJ effectively enables Users to manage their regulatory compliance risk.
+Users are provided with a significant amount of information to enable them to monitor and manage the risks they may pose to DDRJ.
+By provision of trade repository services that facilitate regulatorymandated collecting, preparing, storing, and reporting of the trade information under the relevant Japanese rules and regulations, DDRJ effectively enables Users to manage their regulatory compliance risk related to trade reporting.

-DDRJ has provisions in the DDRJ Operating Procedures for the continuing requirements relating to (among others) the operational condition of participants, which helps ensure that participants have compatible systems and operational processes in place to be and remain connected to DDRJ so as to facilitate the users' reporting of transaction information to DDRJ in an accurate and timely manner.
+DDRJ has provisions in the DDRJ Operating Procedures for the continuing requirements relating to (among others) the operational condition of participants, which helps ensure that participants have/maintain compatible systems and operational processes in place to remain connected to DDRJ so as to facilitate the users' reporting of transaction information to DDRJ in an accurate and timely manner.